About Our Ads

-When you visit our Sites and access or use our Services, read our emails, or otherwise engage with us through a computer or mobile device, we and our third-party partners, automatically collect information about how you access and use the Service and information about the device you use to access the Service.
+When you visit our Sites and access or use our Services, read our emails, or otherwise engage with us through a computer or mobile device, we and our third-party partners, automatically collect information about how you access and use the Services and information about the device you use to access the Services.

 - To recognize new or current guests and Site visitors.

 - To store your password if you are registered on our Sites.

 - To serve you with interest-based or targeted advertising (see below for more on interest-based advertising).

 - To observe your behaviors and browsing activities over time across multiple websites or other platforms.

 - To better understand the interests of our customers and Site visitors.